TwoFerns/PuddleHopper/README.md

 Raspberry Pico Gamecube Controller

 These are the PDF files I used to cut out my PuddleHopper and the list of associated parts that fit inside.
-For the required software and building advice I recommend visiting and donating to both Arte (https://github.com/JulienBernard3383279/pico-rectangle) and Crane (https://github.com/Crane1195/DIYB0XX) of Crane's Lab Discord.
+For the required software and building advice I recommend visiting and donating to Crane (https://github.com/Crane1195/DIYB0XX) of Crane's Lab Discord.
 On this latest version of the puddlehopper I am now using Haybox firmware (https://github.com/JonnyHaystack/HayBox) as it pairs nicely with this remapping site (https://remapp.ing/) when using the Rana Digital profile.
-My cost to build was under 100cad each when making 5 in 2025.
+Older versions of Puddlehopper I used Arte's firmware (https://github.com/JulienBernard3383279/pico-rectangle) My cost to build was under 100cad each when making 5 in 2025.

 Lasercut Material (Approx $60-100)